How to Prepare For a Home Exterior Renovation – Part 2

 Make Sure You Are Doing Things in Code

 About 9 or 10 years ago, one of my neighbors tore apart his garage and was remodeling it to become another wing to his house.
-His parents had moved in with his family and he was looking to make his house more spacious by adding another bedroom and bathroom.
+His parents had moved in with his family and he was looking to make his house more spacious by adding another bedroom.
 Many days into his project, a code compliance officer showed up to let him know that his project was not up to code and that he did not have any of the permits that the city required for the type of remodel he was doing.
 Not only did my neighbor have to scramble to get these permits to prevent receiving a large fine, but he had to completely redo the wiring for all of the electrical outlets he was installing.
 Perhaps the worst part of his predicament was that he could have easily prevented it by talking to a home inspector about how to stay in code and by doing some basic research about what work the city requires a permit for.
 Always know what you are getting into with home exterior renovation, especially when it comes to code and permit issues.
 Nothing is worse than having to redo some of your hard work and face a fine from code compliance.
 Obviously the easiest way to avoid these problems is by hiring a professional that is well-versed in municipal building regulations.

 Grill Your Contractor